sammysimmons/Milestone-02---Hangman/README.md

 Keyboard function so you dont have to reply on clicking on the buttons, this would make the game more user friendly across all devices.

+Implement a lives counting functions, to tally up the lives you use.

+A clue button, inwhich you can request a hint to the selectedword.

 ## Testing

 All tests have been run manually through the console in google chrome.
 I have also utilising the debugger; on the lines the errors are appearing in the try and break down these errors further.